How Long Does a Workers' Compensation Claim Take?

 Within Two Years

-- This is the time limit for filing a claim for workers’ compensation benefits.
-You do not have to wait 2 years to file your claim.
-But you cannot wait longer than 2 years or you lose your right to benefits.
+- This is the absolute time limit, or statute of limitations, for filing a claim for workers’ compensation benefits.
+You cannot wait longer than 2 years or you lose your right to benefits.

 Once You Have Reached Maximum Medical Improvement